 Different Types of Equipment Financing

-Lenders prefer to finance “hard” equipment, such as heavy-duty trucks, excavators, backhoes and tractors.
-Hard equipment pieces usually have longer useful lives, hold value and are easier to sell if the lender has to repossess the equipment in case of loan default.
+Lenders prefer to finance what are referred to as “hard” assets, such as heavy-duty trucks, excavators, backhoes and tractors.
+These pieces usually have longer useful lives, hold value and are easier to sell if the lender has to repossess the equipment in case of loan default.

-On the other hand, soft equipment items — such as computers, software, phone systems and office furniture — have shorter lifespans and depreciate more rapidly, reducing their value in the event of repossession.
+On the other hand, soft equipment assets items — such as computers, software and phone systems — have shorter lifespans and depreciate more rapidly, reducing their value in the event of repossession.
 For these reasons, lenders will usually require higher down payments and offer shorter repayment terms for soft equipment.

 Equipment Financing With Bad Credit